 - Cut green onion into halves, about 1.5 – 2 inches from the roots.

 - Measure and Cut the plastic paper so that it’s just large enough to cover your pot/container (in my case the fun star shape).
-Drill a couple holes 1-inch apart on the cover just as pic below (make sure these holes are big enough to fit the green onion roots).
+Drill a couple of holes 1-inch apart on the cover just as the pic below (make sure these holes are big enough to fit the green onion roots).

 - Put each green onion root parts into each hole.
-Note that the white roots part must submerge under water.
+Note that the white roots part must submerge underwater.

 - Place the whole thing – container/cover/green onion anywhere with sunlight.

-Note: I plant green onions this way for convenient while decorating my kitchen windows in the process.
+Note: I plant green onions this way for convenience while decorating my kitchen windows in the process.
 If you just want green onions or crowd in your windows space, just place your root-half green onion into a cup filled with water.